“Our doubts are traitors, and make us lose the good we oft might win by fearing to attempt”

 At the time, your worries and doubts make the situation seem far worse than it actually is.
 Many of us have looked back on an issue a couple of months later, and thought “why did I worry so much about that?”
 Further down the line, most do not think about, or even remember, the worry at all.
 So instead of exaggerating your doubts, try to be more realistic and see the concern as a minor obstacle.
 Trying to see a situation from a different perspective or point of view will help you to understand what is important and what is irrelevant.

 Psychologists use the term ‘self-compassion’ to explain how well you can comfort and care for yourself when faced with doubt, failure or hard-times.
 How self-compassionate you are has been found to be a big predictor of how much self-doubt you have.

-Some tips to improve your self-compassion include being kind to yourself after you fail, recognizing that everyone fails at some stage, focusing on the bigger picture, and acknowledging that it is unreasonable to expect yourself never to make a mistake.
+Some tips to improve your self-compassion include being kind to yourself after you fail, recognising that everyone fails at some stage, focusing on the bigger picture, and acknowledging that it is unreasonable to expect yourself never to make a mistake.
 To find out a bit more about self-compassion, you can take a quick test here.